Placement matters for hospital hand sanitizers

-"Nurses can walk miles during a single shift; they shouldn’t have to go out of their way to get to the hand hygiene dispenser” said Tom Bergin, Marketing Director for the AfH professional Hygiene business at SCA North America
+"Nurses can walk miles during a single shift; they shouldn’t have to go out of their way to get to the hand hygiene dispenser” said Tom Bergin, Marketing Director for the AfH professional Hygiene business at Essity North America

 What matters most isn’t putting up more dispensers, but making sure they are correctly placed.
 In fact, studies show that optimizing dispenser placement2

 can increase usage by more than 50 %, and that simply increasing the number of dispensers has a smaller impact on usage than keeping the same number of dispensers but making them more prominently visible.

 Every hospital is unique; to truly optimize dispenser placement a work-flow study is needed.
 However, the inspirational guide can help with some general principles.
 The information in the placement guide is based on both Essity-sponsored research and independent findings from academic research.
 The guide is built around visualizations of four common types of areas commonly found in hospitals.
 The visualizations suggest possible dispenser placements which support hand hygiene compliance with the important WHO 5 Moments in mind.

 - Many visitors do not clean their hands when entering the hospital.
 Giving easy access to and info about hand hygiene could potentially have great benefit.